-Also, the bucket forks are easily mounted and dismounted, while some forks have been designed in such a manner in which the driver has greater visual range.
+Also, bucket forks are now easily mounted and dismounted, while some forks have been designed in such a manner that the driver has greater visual range.

 Lastly, safety is of utmost importance when operating any kind of heavy equipment.
 Here are some safety tips to follow when working with bucket forks.

 Bucket forks work in such a manner that will allow you to use them in instances where a forklift would normally be required to transport equipment or debris.
 With forks that are easily mounted and dismounted by hand, this feature will save you a few hundred bucks.

 The purpose of a bucket fork is to move stuff - i.e., construction materials, debris, logs, limbs, hay and pallets, to name just a few, from one point to another and where long distances are not involved.
 This not only saves backbreaking man-hours but, also makes full use of your employees - i.e., instead of using 4 guys to do the work manually, you use one guy to drive the tractor and work the forks.

 The benefit of some bucket forks is that you may interchange them with other equipment - i.e., the tractor bucket forks will fit on to a John Deere tractor as well as a Caterpillar.
 This feature saves you money in that you do not have to buy any additional equipment or, depend on the use of only one piece of machinery on your site.